Urban Intimacy in Eastern and Central Africa in the 20th Century

 Stephanie Lämmert

-Women are at the center of my project.
-How have "modern women" been depicted by male and female contemporaries since the 1920s?
-In what ways was the image of the "modern woman" intertwined with the discourse of romantic love, companionate marriage, and Christian respectability?
-What kinds of emotions are revealed through the (often male) gaze on urban women?
-And what were women supposed to feel, particularly those who resisted meeting the expectations set by respectability?
-I am attempting close readings of love stories and common urban tropes such as the "sugar daddy" to get a fresh perspective on urbanity and modernity in Central African history.
+How have these modern women, also referred to as femmes libres or champions, been depicted by male and female contemporaries since the 1920s?
+In what ways was the image of the modern woman intertwined with the discourse of (Christian) respectability and domesticity?
+What kinds of emotions are revealed through the (often male) gaze on urban women, and what were women supposed to feel, particularly those who resisted meeting the expectations set by respectability?
+How do the central questions of labour and the potential economic independence of women play out in the work that the emotions do?

 Go to Editor View